 Why I don’t take big leaps anymore (and the anxiety-friendly way I expand my comfort zone instead)

-However, if we decide to prevent anxiety and opt out of big leaps, that DOES NOT mean we’re stuck doing the same thing for the rest of our lives.
+However, if we decide to prevent anxiety and opt out of big leaps, that DOES NOT mean we’re stuck doing the same thing forever.

 For me, one way that my anxiety always manifests is in over-planning.
-So so one way that I’ve been able to turn that into a superpower is by setting intricate plans to break down big goals into smaller steps.
+One way that I’ve been able to turn that into a superpower is by setting intricate plans to break down big goals into smaller steps.

 A great example of this is how I approach public speaking.

 Last fall, I spoke at INBOUND, a marketing conference that attracts over 10,000 marketers and keynoters like Shonda Rhimes.
 Not only that, it’s been my favorite conference for years.

 Pluuuus, was first time even going to a conference since all of my health issues and diagnosis, let alone speaking at one.
 So it was a big risk in a LOT of ways.

 However, I didn’t take a huge “leap” outside of my comfort zone to get there.

 I haven’t talked about this a lot, but this past year was not the first time that I applied to speak at INBOUND.
 I’ve applied and gotten rejected twice before, in 2016 and 2017, before applying and getting accepted in 2018.